-Leonard McComb (born 3 August 1930) is an English artist.
-He has described his work as visual abstractions after nature.
-He is very interested in the detail in nature and declares that everything he draws or paints, whether a portrait head, flower, landscape, still life, or breaking sea wave, is, for him, a portrait.
+Leonard McComb (3 August 1930 – 19 June 2018) was an English artist.
+He described his work as visual abstractions after nature.
+He was very interested in the detail in nature and declared that everything he drew or painted, whether a portrait head, flower, landscape, still life, or breaking sea wave, was, for him, a portrait.

-He is a versatile artist who celebrates working in various media and is unusual amongst his contemporaries in being represented in the Tate Gallery Collection with works in oil, watercolour, and print, as well as sculpture.
+He was a versatile artist who celebrated working in various media and was unusual amongst his contemporaries in being represented in the Tate Gallery Collection with works in oil, watercolour, and print, as well as sculpture.
 His sculpture, Young Man Standing, also known as the Golden Man (Tate Gallery), was the subject of National controversy when it was withdrawn from exhibition in Lincoln Cathedral as it was considered indecent by a senior cathedral cleric.

 Leonard McComb studied at Manchester School of Art and subsequently at the Slade School of Fine Art from 1956 to 1959, followed by a Postgraduate in sculpture, also at the Slade, in 1960.
 He went on to teach at various art schools, including Oxford Brookes University, Sir John Cass College, Slade School of Fine Art, Royal College of Art and Goldsmiths College, and in 1974 he founded the Sunningwell School of Art, Oxford.